tonethar/IGME-430-Fall-2024/exercises/6-intro-to-express.md

 const filePath404Page = path.resolve(__dirname,'../public/404.html');
 ```

-- Test it with - http://localhost:3000/qwerty - you should not see the 404.html error page!
+- Test it with - http://localhost:3000/qwerty - you should now see the 404.html error page!

 ---